huangl223/Proof2Test/README.md

 Example:

-   `proof2test -b autoproof.bpl -m ce.model'
+   `proof2test -b autoproof.bpl -m ce.model`

 For more information, see the Proof2Test Tutorial.pdf